Valerie-Hanoka/PyNeQL/README.md

 You do not want to use this in production.**

-The easiest way to install PyNeQL is via `pip`

-    pip install pyneql

-Alternatively, you can install PyNeQL by cloning the project to your local directory
+You can install PyNeQL by cloning the project to your local directory

     git clone https://github.com/Valerie-Hanoka/PyNeQL.git